What Is Attachment Theory?

 How Therapy Can Help You Heal

 Therapy offers a unique opportunity to “re-learn” what it means to feel safe in connection.
 The therapeutic relationship itself can become a model of trust, mutual respect, and emotional safety.
+If you’ve ever found yourself saying:- I don’t know how to trust people

 - I push others away before they get too close